5.0

 6hrs · 64km · 850m up · 600m down

 You’ll ride through a mix of paved and unpaved roads today, crossing a landscape of rocky outcrops and forest-cloaked monoliths topped with white stupas.
-Stop off at Arankele, a quiet Buddhist monastery tucked into the jungle, before climbing into the island’s spice-growing hills.
+Peddle through the jungle before climbing into the island’s spice-growing hills.
 The roadside is lined with pepper and clove plantations, and you’ll break for lunch at a local restaurant.
-From there, it’s a steady ride to a forest lodge perched on a hilltop, your base for the night.
+From there, it’s a steady ride to your base for the night - a forest lodge perched on a hilltop with great views of the Knuckles Mountains.

 Day 5